 Policy 4: Fact sheets will be created on current transportation topics.
 These will translate the technical aspects of transportation planning into easily understood language.
-Fact sheets will be made available on the RVMPO website, and can be included in information packets and placed in public areas.
+Fact sheets will be made available on the RVMPO website and can be included in information packets and placed in public areas.

-Policy 5: A public involvement brochure will be designed to introduce the regional transportation planning process and specify how citizens can better participate in decision making.
+- Policy 5: A public involvement brochure will be designed to introduce the regional transportation planning process and specify how citizens can better participate in decision making.
 It can be sent to interested parties, included in information packets, and placed in public areas.
-Contact information will be included.

-Policy 6: RVMPO will provide regular updates to the RVMPO website to help residents keep current and gain a better understanding of the transportation planning process, and related projects and programs.

-Policy 7: RVMPO will provide project specific progress reports on significant MPO projects.
-Progress reports will aid in keeping those citizens that have shown an interest involved.

-Policy 8: RVMPO will share articles on the regional transportation planning process with its transportation planning partners.
-Planning partners will be encouraged to use these articles in their organizational publications and websites.

-Policy 9: RVMPO will provide summaries of several important documents on its website, including the Regional Transportation Plan (RTP), Transportation Improvement Program (TIP), Unified Planning Work Program (UPWP), and Air Quality Conformity Analysis.
-These summaries will be short and will be presented in a non-technical way to make them more easily understood by the public.

-Policy 10: RVMPO will work with local media on an ongoing basis to ensure proactive coverage of transportation planning activities.
-Press releases will be issued on current project and programs.
-Additionally, designated members of the various RVMPO committees will be encouraged to provide public statements on planning activities to increase public awareness.

-Policy 11: Whenever possible, RVMPO will go directly to interested groups instead of asking people to come to public offices.
-Staff shall be available to attend community meetings to discuss current planning initiatives and to provide an overview of the transportation planning process.

-Policy 12: The RVMPO will employ visualization techniques to convey plans, issues and concerns.
-These techniques may include maps, photographs, aerial photography, interactive tools, artist renderings and models to help analyze options, impacts and potential outcomes.
+Contact information will be included. - Policy 6: RVMPO will provide regular updates to the RVMPO website to help residents keep current and gain a better understanding of the transportation planning process, and related projects and programs. - Policy 7: RVMPO will provide project specific progress reports on significant MPO projects.
+Progress reports will aid in keeping those citizens that have shown an interest involved. - Policy 8: RVMPO will share articles on the regional transportation planning process with its transportation planning partners.
+Planning partners will be encouraged to use these articles in their organizational publications and websites. - Policy 9: RVMPO will provide summaries of several important documents on its website, including the Regional Transportation Plan (RTP), Transportation Improvement Program (TIP), Unified Planning Work Program (UPWP), and Air Quality Conformity Analysis.
+These summaries will be short and will be presented in a non-technical way to make them more easily understood by the public. - Policy 10: RVMPO will work with local media on an ongoing basis to ensure proactive coverage of transportation planning activities.
+Press releases will be issued on current projects and programs.
+Additionally, designated members of the various RVMPO committees will be encouraged to provide public statements on planning activities to increase public awareness. - Policy 11: Whenever possible, RVMPO will go directly to interested groups instead of asking people to come to public offices.
+Staff shall be available to attend community meetings to discuss current planning initiatives and to provide an overview of the transportation planning process. - Policy 12: The RVMPO will employ visualization techniques to convey plans, issues, and concerns.
+These techniques may include maps, photographs, aerial photography, interactive tools, artist renderings and models to help analyze options, impacts and potential outcomes. - Policy 13: The RVMPO will incorporate equity measures in the transportation project evaluation process to assess how different communities are impacted by proposed changes and to prioritize projects that benefit underserved populations.